 - Healthier blood sugar, blood pressure, and heart rates

 - Fewer visible signs of aging

-- Longevity- On average, leaner pets live 2 years longer than their pudgier counterparts!
+- Longevity- On average, leaner pets live two years longer than their pudgier counterparts!

 Regular monitoring of patient weight loss is important to ensure the prescribed program is effective and maintained within healthy limits.
 Weigh-ins to monitor patient progress throughout the weight reduction process is an integral component of such a program.

 Need help getting your pet down to a healthy weight?
 Your veterinarian is here to help.
-Give us a call and we will set up a consultation with your veterinarian who will design a program tailored to your pet’s needs.
+Give us a call at 503-648-1643 or make an appointment online, and we will set up a consultation with your veterinarian who will design a program tailored to your pet’s needs.
 Remember, it’s never too late to start!

 Explore Our Complete List of Veterinary Services in Hillsboro, OR

 Call us or schedule an appointment online.

 Meet with a doctor for an initial exam.